MicrosoftDocs/fabric-docs/docs/workload-development-kit/azure-web-app-deployment-tutorial.md

 1. Right-click the boilerplate project and select **Publish**.
 1. For the target, select **Azure**.
 1. Sign in with a user who has access to the Azure web app you created.
-1. Use the UI to locate the relevant subscription and resource group, then follow the instructions to publish.
+1. Use the UI to locate the relevant subscription and resource group, and then follow the instructions to publish.

 ### Update CORS